Blue & Red ~Fall Seven Times, Stand Up Eight~

 ――The preparatory office for the establishment was launched in 1997.
 Prior to that, Fuji-san (Fujiyama), who was the first to switch to a professional contract, and Sari-san (Asari), who remained an employee player until the end of their active career.
 What were the reasons for each of their choices and decisions?

-Fujiyama "At first, I didn't have confidence in myself, but luckily I was able to play in games from my first year on the team.
-That's where I gained confidence and aimed higher.
-While exploring other options such as participating in Urawa Reds' practices, I received an offer to sign a professional contract with Tokyo Gas in 1994."
+Fujiyama "At first, I didn't have confidence in myself, but fortunately, I was able to play in matches from my first year in the club.
+There, I gained confidence and thought I could aim higher.
+I participated in training with Urawa Reds and explored other options, and in 1994, I received an offer for a professional contract from Tokyo Gas."

-Asari "For myself, I was able to focus on soccer from 1999 when I joined FC Tokyo, and in terms of environment, there was no distinction between being a professional or an employee.
-Even though the team changed its name to FC Tokyo and the contract format was different, I continued to do the same things as a member of the team.
-At the time, Director of Development Tokuhiko Suzuki (currently President and GM of Fagiano Okayama) also told me that it wasn't necessary to switch from being an employee player to a professional contract.
-Even as an employee player, I continued to play soccer while feeling grateful for being able to focus on it in such an environment."
+Asari "Personally, since 1999 when it became FC Tokyo, I was able to focus on soccer, and in terms of the environment, there was no distinction between being a professional or an employee.
+In the team that changed its name to FC Tokyo, even though the contract form was different, I did the same things as everyone else as a member of the team.
+At that time, Tokuma SUZUKI, the head of the development department (currently the representative director and GM of Fagiano Okayama), told me that it wasn't necessary to switch from being an employee player to a professional contract.
+Even as an employee player, I continued to play soccer while feeling grateful for the opportunity to focus on soccer in that environment."

 What have we valued since joining the J-League?